Raku/nqp/docs/ops.markdown

 Given a lexpad and a name, return the name's primitive type.

-The primitive types are 1 for int, 2 for num and 3 for str.
+The primitive types are 1 for int, 2 for num, 3 for str and 10 for uint.
 0 is any object.

-## savecapture
-* `savecapture()`

-Gets hold of the argument capture passed to the current block.
-Commits to doing enough copying that the list is valid any amount of time.
-See usecapture for a version of the op that doesn't promise that.
-Used by the multi-dispatcher.

-## usecapture
-* `usecapture()`

-Gets hold of the argument capture passed to the current block.
-(a future usecapture may invalidate it)
-It's valid to implement this exactly the same way as savecapture if there's no performance benefit to be had in a split.
-Used by the multi-dispatcher.

 # <a id="control"></a> Loop/Control